kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 ### components
 - Inside that folder take place the components files. (jsx, css)
-- Every componet has its own folder
+- Every component has its own folder
 - The component name like this: ```comp-name.component.jsx```

 ## CSS in components